Heaven Only Knows (album)

 Heaven Only Knows is the seventh album by R&B crooner Teddy Pendergrass.
 It was his final studio album for Philadelphia International, released just after he left the label to record for Asylum Records.
-It produced one single, "I Want My Baby Back," which reached #61 on the Billboard charts in 1984.
+It produced one single, "I Want My Baby Back," which reached No. 61 on the Billboard charts in 1984.

+Critical reception

+The Philadelphia Inquirer noted that, "except for the gentle, eloquent 'Crazy About Your Love', these Gamble- and Huff-produced tunes are mawkish and overblown."